onqtam/headjack/docs/why/2_SYSTEM.md

 > "The greatest shortcoming of the human race is our inability to understand the exponential function." - [Albert Allen Bartlett](https://www.azquotes.com/quote/609000)

+> "Extinction is the rule.
+Survival is the exception." - [Carl Sagan](https://www.goodreads.com/quotes/295592-extinction-is-the-rule-survival-is-the-exception)

+We're a mindless & unconscious energy-hungry superorganism with an embedded growth obligation in its economy & monetary system that is unable to contract and a lack of an immune system against market failures such as negative externalities and the exploitation of human psychology. sociopathic corporations we've been culturally hijacked through psychological operations also lacks an immune system - leaving market forces unchecked. with the goal of reaching sustainability and homeostasis.
+Nobody is truly in the driver's seat - the system is running on its own The current economy is the dreaded paperclip maximizer quote goes here: power of gods but not the wisdom